Salepate/dirt-boi/README.md

 ### Services

-service are background routines that accompany commands and deliver more functionalities
+services are background routines that accompany commands and deliver more functionalities

 by default a restful api service is provided so plugins and commands can fetch and create new routes

 ### Plugins

-a plugin pack commands and services together and offers extra initialization callbacks
+a plugin packs commands and services together and offers extra initialization callbacks

 ## Setup

-(web-frontend) is not used at this time
+*web-frontend is not used at this time*

-1. Create an application/bot
+* Create an application/bot
     1. create application at https://discordapp.com/developers/applications/
     1. create bot in the created application
     1. set redirect uri(s)
     1. get token from bot
     1. get client id/secret from application
-1. Setup Dirt Boi
+* Setup Dirt Boi
     1. clone repo
     1. in root folder `npm i`
     1. edit `discord-service/src/index.ts` and set your token